bowringjb/tinyanim-tween-library/README.md

 ##Features
 - Minuscule runtime (8kb) with no dependencies, perfect for banners.
 - Easy to understand JSON markup format.
-- Out of the box support for Translation, Rotation, Scaling and Opacity (with vendor prefixes applied automatically where required).
+- Out-of-the-box support for Translation, Rotation, Scaling and Opacity (with vendor prefixes applied automatically where required).
 - Easing options: Linear, Ease-In, Ease-Out, Bounce.
 - Looping options: Play Forever, Play Once, Loop n Times.
 - Parent elements to other elements to build complex hierarchies.